trans-travel/trans-travel/ca/bc.md

-# Canada - Ontario
+# Canada - British Columbia

-Ontario recognizes the gender of binary trans people.
-I.E. trans women are considered women, trans men are men, and non-binary people have some recognition.
+British Columbia recognizes the gender of binary trans people.
+I.E. trans women are considered women, trans men are men, and non-binary people are recognized for some purposes.
 The non-discrimination/anti-harassment laws are positive and there is non-discrimination protection for trans people.

 ## Non-discrimination Law

- * Trans people are specifically named in Ontario non-discrimination laws.
+ * Trans people are specifically named in British Columbia non-discrimination laws.

 ## Public Accommodations